How to fight for your marriage alone. It’s possible. Here’s how.

 Step Four: Understand and Change Your Thinking Around Infidelity

-This step is crucial as the understanding that infidelity is caused by failed marriages, or that there is something wrong with you, is absolutely not the case.
+This step is crucial as the understanding that infidelity is caused by a troubled marriage, or that there is something wrong with you, is absolutely not the case.

-We are taught that infidelity occurs when one falls “out of love” or that you were “not emotional enough, or didn’t meet their needs,” (Bob, 2018) which is wrong.
+We are taught that infidelity occurs when one falls “out of love” or that you were “not emotional enough, or didn’t meet their needs,” which is wrong.

 The marriage or you did not cause your partner to have an affair, it was a conscious choice made by them and only them.
 Once you understand this, you can focus on why your partner chose to have an affair without it being a reflection of you as a person.